valdiney/Ofir_Framework/README.md

 # Some Examples

-I'm trying write a powerful class to work with SQL query. <br>
+# What I need at this moment?
-This is the controller, and  using some methods of the Persistence class.
+I need to create a powerful class to work with SQL query.
+My objective is abstracting the SQL language in the Application.

 <h4>Exemple of the Model class</h4>
 ````php